pokepark/PokemonRaidBot/README.md

 | Help       | Show help `/help`                                                | `help`                                   |

-#### Example: Allow the user 111555999 to create raids and share them to the predefined chat list
+#### Example: Allow the user 111555999 to create raid polls and share them to the predefined chat list

 Access file: `access\access111555999`